pereznetworks/MyNotes/README.md

 - THIS CODE IS PART OF LEARNIG ENVIRONMENT.
 NO WARRANTY, OR GARRANTEE, OF ANY KIND IS MADE OR IMPLIED.

-- The following code is modified from the original sample applicatio availanle on the Microsoft Learning portal.
+- The following code is modified from the original sample availanle on the Microsoft Learning portal.
 - [Microsoft Leaning Tutorial](https://learn.microsoft.com/en-us/training/modules/create-user-interface-xaml/)

 ## Multi-Platform Mobile Application Development